CorvusCloudburst/astrolabe/README.md

 [This tutorial](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) will walk you through the process of creating a Discord application and an associated bot account.

 Once your bot user is created, you will be provided with a token for it.
 You will only be shown this token once, so save it somewhere safe.
-Do not share it or merge it into a cloud-hosted code repo.
+Do not share it or merge it into a cloud-hosted code repository.

 ### Running Astrolabe